bobdavies2000/OpenCVB/README.md

 -   Added a heartbeat available to all algorithms for once-a-second activity.
 -   Added a global motion test to update a motion threshold flag available to all algorithms.
 Redo an image if flag is set.

-# Recent Changes – March 2022
+# 2022 March - Recent Changes

 -   Reviewed and reworked the RedCloud algorithms for speed and simplicity.
 -   Convex Hull algorithm applied to the RedCloud output (see below)